 NTFS is a file system that was introduced in Windows XP.
-One of its major characteristics is that is has such a huge file size and partition size difference that it is almost impossible to run up against them.
+One of its major characteristics is that has such a huge file size and partition size difference that it is almost impossible to run up against them.
 NTFS also comes packed with better features than FAT32.
 Some of these features include file permissions, a change journal that can be very useful when the system crashes and you want to recover a previous version, disk quota links, and many other features.

 To get all these benefits on your USB drive, you need to format it in NTFS.
 The next section describes how to do that in different ways.

 Before we get to the different ways you can format a USB drive to NTFS in Windows 10, we must point out that formatting a drive always causes data loss.
 So, you might want to back up all the data on the drive before attempting any of the two methods below.